jyuenger/Tierwriter/README.md

 Tierwriter outer casing originally by [fresnelTHz](https://cults3d.com/en/users/fresnelTHz/3d-models)

-Made available under CC BY - Attribution license
+Made available under [CC BY](https://creativecommons.org/licenses/by/4.0/) attribution license

 1. 3D print the outer shell STL (in the STLs folder).
 2. Run a USB-C cable through the hole in the right rear of the outer shell, to the cut-out area in the front.